Don Hertzfeldt: The Meaning of Life

 Almost four years in the making, Hertzfeldt's twelve-minute The Meaning of Life premiered at the 2005 Sundance Film Festival and toured film and animation festivals in 2005–2006.
 Though its abstract nature puzzled some critics, it received mostly positive reviews.
 The Atlanta Journal-Constitution called the film "the closest thing on film yet to Kubrick's 2001: A Space Odyssey."

 In the film, the evolution of the human race is traced from prehistory (mankind as blob forms), through today (mankind as teeming crowds of selfish, fighting, or lost individuals), to hundreds of millions of years into the future as our species evolves into countless new forms; all of them still behaving the same way.
-The film concludes in the extreme future, with two creatures (apparently an adult and child subspecies of future human), having a conversation about the meaning of life on a colorful shore.
+The film concludes in the extreme future, with two creatures (apparently an adult and child subspecies of future humans), having a conversation about the meaning of life on a colorful shore.

 In 2009, Hertzfeldt noted, "I don't often make the same sort of movie twice in a row.
 It's always been whatever's next in my head.
-From a commercial standpoint I guess I’ve made some pretty inscrutable decisions, like following up 'Rejected' with a sprawling abstract film about human evolution, but it's really just been whichever ideas won't go away at the time.
-There's always a lot of new things I’d like to try."
+From a commercial standpoint I guess I've made some pretty inscrutable decisions, like following up Rejected with a sprawling abstract film about human evolution, but it's really just been whichever ideas won't go away at the time.
+There's always a lot of new things I'd like to try."

 In 2014, Time Out New York named the film one of the "thirty best animated short films ever made."